distributedio/titan/proposals/set-design-en.md

 **Implementation steps**

 * Check if the member passed in is already in the set and remove the duplication if there is any.
-* Call BatchGetValues to get values corresponding to the datakey in a batch manner and judge the existance of the member by the value type.
+* Call *BatchGetValues* to get values corresponding to the *datakey* in a batch manner and judge the existance of the member by the value type.
 * Eliminate the existed members and count the number of newly-added members.
-* Update Meta information and return the number of new members
+* Update Meta information and return the number of new members.

 #### SMembers key